kageoni/component-injector/README.md

 }
 ```
 where `injectContainer` is the container element defined in your HTML template
-and where the dynamic components will be injected (HTML template of the `TestComponent` component):
+and where the dynamic components will be injected (HTML template of the `ContainerComponent` component):
 ```html
 <div #injectContainer></div>
 ```